On a limit theorem for a non-linear scaling

 Institute of Mathematics, University of Wroc\l aw, Pl.
 Grunwaldzki 2/4

 50-384 Wroc\l aw, Poland; \ \ \ www.math.uni.wroc.pl/$\sim$zjjurek ;

 e-mail: zjjurek@math.uni.wroc.pl

-In a probability theory often one describes behaviors of normalized partial sums of random variables.
-Most often a normalization is done be affine (linear) transforms; cf. a monograph Jurek and Mason(1993).
-In this note random variables are normalized by a non-linear shrinking transformation (s-operation).
-A limit theorem is proved for non-negative independent and identically distributed variables.
-Laplace transforms and some functional equations are the main tools in a proof.
+In a probability theory often one describes behaviors of normalized partial sums of random variables or vectors.
+Most often a normalization of partial sums is done be affine (linear) transforms thus a normalization is applied directly to each summand; cf. Jurek and Mason(1993) or Meerscheart and Scheffler (2001).
+In this note positive random variables are normalized by a non-linear shrinking transformation (s-operation) and then partial sums are computed.
+A limit theorem for those sums is proved for non-negative independent and identically distributed variables; Theorem 1.
+The Laplace transform and some functional equations are the main tools in proofs.
+[See also a historical note on the s-operations in Section 6.]

 \textbf{1.
 A non-linear scaling $U_r$ and a theorem.}

 For $r>0$, let us define a non-linear scalings (shrinking mappings, in short: s-operations)